Ramiruuu/Ramiruuu/README.md

 <a href="https://github.com/Ramiruuu/Cryptex-Vault">🔒 - Cryptex Vault</a>:
 Cryptex Vault is a simple tool to protect your text and files by encrypting and decrypting them.
 It uses a secure encryption method to keep your data safe.

+<h4 align="center"> Here are some of my personal projects that showcase my skills in programming and software development.
+These projects were built to solve practical problems while enhancing my understanding </h4>

 ## 🔗 Connect with me:

 <p align="left" style="display: flex; gap: 10px;">